Brian P. from the band Tenth Planet asks:

 This is a great question and one that I get asked quite frequently!
 Obviously T-shirts are considered a merch "staple" but there is such a wide range of options when it comes to merch!
 One of the things people ask for often is actually something to carry their merch in (i.e. a bag) so Tote bags are definitely a cheap option that could garner a couple extra bucks of sales per customer which adds up pretty quickly.
 Tote bags can also be a pretty inexpensive thing to make and you have a lot of options as far as fabrics, printing styles and locations.
 You can opt to be eco-friendly or wallet-friendly!

-her item that gets requested a lot is patches.
+Another item that gets requested a lot is patches.
 Primarily for bands that play to a teen demographic, these small pieces of fabric are not only super easy to make & print, but fully customizeable!

 More oft-requested items include: hats, stickers, posters, toques, necklaces, bracelets or cuffs, baby onesies and buttons.